chaolongwang/SEEKIN/README.md

 1       2749716 .
 G       T       .       .
 AF=0.3060       AF1     0.3517  0.2488  0.3646  0.2453  0.2430  0.3116  0.3665
   ```

+To avoid out of boundary values, we force allele frequencies to be 0.001 or 0.999 when AF1<0.001 or AF1>0.999, respectively.

-6.2.3 Estimate kinship coefficients for heterogeneous samples
+#### 6.2.3.
+Estimate kinship coefficients for heterogeneous samples

 With the estimated individual-specific allele frequencies, `Stdudy.10k.indvAF.vcf.gz`, we can run the kinship module to estimate kinship coefficients using the following command:

   ```
-  tabix -p vcf ./Study.10K.indvAF.vcf.gz
+  tabix Study.10K.indvAF.vcf.gz  # indexing the file

-  ../bin/seekin kinship -i ./Study.10K.vcf.gz  -f  ./Study.10K.indvAF.vcf.gz  -r 0.3  -m 0.05   -d DS  -p het -l 2000  -t 3 -w 1  -o Study.10K.het
+  ../bin/seekin kinship -i Study.10K.vcf.gz -f Study.10K.indvAF.vcf.gz -p het -l 2000 -t 3 -o Study.10K.het
   ```
-Note that it is important to set `–p` to 'het' so that the SEEKIN-het estimator will be used and the `–f` option will be effective to take the individual-specific allele frequencies as input.
+Note that it is important to set `–p` to 'het' so that the SEEKIN-het estimator will be used and the `–f` option will be effective to take the individual-specific allele frequencies.
+Other options can be found by typing `../bin/seekin kinship -h`.

-The output files have the same format as those described in section 6.1.
+The output files have the same format as described in [Section 6.1](https://github.com/jinzhuangdou/SEEKIN/blob/master/README.md#61-seekin-hom-kinship-estimation-for-homogenous-samples).

-## 6 Reference
+## 7. References

-1. Wang, C. et al. Ancestry estimation and control of population stratification for sequence-based association studies.
-Nat Genet 46, 409-15 (2014)
+1. Wang C et al. (2014) Ancestry estimation and control of population stratification for sequence-based association studies.
+Nat Genet 46, 409-415.
-2. Wang, C. et al. Improved ancestry estimation for both genotyping and sequencing data using projection procrustes analysis and genotype imputation.
-Am J Hum Genet 96, 926-937 (2015).
+2. Wang C et al. (2015) Improved ancestry estimation for both genotyping and sequencing data using projection Procrustes analysis and genotype imputation.
+Am J Hum Genet 96, 926-937.
-3. Browning, B.L. & Browning, S.R.
-A unified approach to genotype imputation and haplotype-phase inference for large data sets of trios and unrelated individuals.
-Am J Hum Genet 84, 210-23 (2009).
+3. Browning BL & Browning SR (2009) A unified approach to genotype imputation and haplotype-phase inference for large data sets of trios and unrelated individuals.
+Am J Hum Genet 84, 210-223.
-4. Thornton, T. et al. Estimating kinship in admixed populations.
-Am J Hum Genet 91, 122-138 (2012).
+4. Thornton T et al. (2012) Estimating kinship in admixed populations.
+Am J Hum Genet 91, 122-138.
-5. Conomos, M.P. et al. Model-free estimation of recent genetic relatedness.
-Am J Hum Genet 98, 127-148 (2016).
+5. Conomos MP et al. (2016) Model-free estimation of recent genetic relatedness.
+Am J Hum Genet 98, 127-148.
-6. Teo, Y.Y et al. Singapore Genome Variation Project: a haplotype map of three Southeast Asian populations.
-Genome Res 19, 2154-2162 (2009).
+6. Teo YY et al. (2009) Singapore Genome Variation Project: a haplotype map of three Southeast Asian populations.
+Genome Res 19, 2154-2162.